kerrydu/xtplfc_Stata/README.md

 ## Citation

-If you use this module, please cite  the following paper:
+If you use this module, please cite  the following papers:

 ```bibtex
 @TechReport {xtplfc2019,